FUTURE COMPLICATION FROM TBI INCREASED DEMENTIA RISK – MN LAWYERS

 The study included the data of 40,639 adults aged between 18 and 65 years, all of whom had been hospitalized for either a mild or moderate to severe TBI.
 Using the Finnish Care Register for Health Care, the researchers pinpointed which participants had been hospitalized for dementia, Parkinson’s disease, or ALS after their TBI.

-The data revealed that 3.5 percent of subjects who had a moderate to severe TBI went on to receive a dementia diagnosis, compared with 1.6 percent of subjects who had a mild TBI.
+The data revealed that 3.5 percent of subjects who had a moderate to severe TBI went on to receive a dementia diagnosis.
+This compared with 1.6 percent of subjects who had a mild TBI.
 When the team accounted for numerous confounding factors – including age, sex, education, and socioeconomic status – the researchers found that participants who experienced a moderate to severe TBI from an accident were 90 percent more likely to be diagnosed with dementia than those who had a mild TBI.
 Dementia risk was highest for adults whose moderate to severe TBI occurred between the ages of 41 and 50.
 Middle-aged men were more likely to develop the neurodegenerative disease than middle-aged women.

 TBI patients need long-term monitoring

-Dementia has become one of the biggest health burdens of our time, affecting more than 47 million people worldwide.
+Dementia has become one of the biggest health burdens of our time.
+It affects more than 47 million people worldwide.
 By 2030, this number is expected to rise to 75 million.
-Dr. Raj and colleagues believe that their findings indicate that TBI sparks a process that leads to dementia later in life.
+Dr. Raj and colleagues believe their findings indicate that TBI sparks a process that leads to dementia later in life.
 However, further studies are needed to pinpoint the exact mechanisms behind this process.
 “It is a tragedy when an adult of working age develops dementia after recovering from a brain injury.
 If effects not just the patient and their families, but it also negatively impacts the whole society,” says Dr. Raj.
 “In the future, it will be increasingly important to prevent TBIs and to develop rehabilitation and long-term monitoring for TBI patients.”